Peszon/student-challenge-particle-simulation/README.md

 ## Solution details

-This implementation provides a collision detection testing framework that reads a dataset of particle positions and lets you pick the setting for the algorithm testing.
+This implementation provides a collision detection testing framework that reads a dataset of particle positions and let you pick the setting for the algorithm testing.
 The system supports multiple algorithms, with the parallel Spatial subdivision algorithm being the default if you don't change the settings in the `main.cpp` file.
 The framework executes the algorithm ten times by default, averaging the execution time, and then reports the number of detected collisions and average runtime.

 The parallelization of the algorithm using openMP reduces the relative time the algorithm takes by between 0.4 and 0.25.
 The execution of the program with the parallel spatial subdivision takes on average 0.17 s on my laptop.